nigelhorne/Devel-FIXME/README.md

 sure you run your final tests in a perl tree that doesn't have [Devel::FIXME](https://metacpan.org/pod/Devel%3A%3AFIXME) in it.

-The third, and probably most problematic is a runtime, explicit way of emmitting
+The third, and probably most problematic is a runtime, explicit way of emitting
 messages:

         use Devel::FIXME qw/FIXME/;